lyuouz/p8105_hw3_lz2586/p8105_homework3_lz2586.md

-I filter January and July, create a variable called “avg\_temp” for the daily average temperature, group by id, year and month and calculate the mean temperature, and use ggplot, geom\_point and geom\_smooth to make the plot.
+I filter January and July, create a variable called “avg\_temp” for the daily average temperature, group by id, year and month and calculate the mean temperature, and use geom\_line to make the plot.

 In general, the temperature in January is much lower than July.
 The temperatue across stations and years fluctuate but are stable overall.
 Compared to July, the variation of temperature between stations is more significant.
-There two outliers in the July panel in 2004 and 2007 respectively.

 #### Make a two-panel plot showing (i) tmax vs tmin for the full dataset (note that a scatterplot may not be the best option); and (ii) make a plot showing the distribution of snowfall values greater than 0 and less than 100 separately by year